Holyfivr/Fivers-Frosthaven-Trainer/README.md

 2. The application will open in its own window (it runs as a desktop application).
 3. Click on **File -> Open Ruleset** in the top menu bar and select your `Base.ruleset` file.
 (Default location: `..\Steam\steamapps\common\Frosthaven\Frosthaven_Data\StreamingAssets\Rulesets\Base.ruleset`)
-4. Select a character from the **Characters** menu, or choose the bottom options that edit all characters at once.
+4. The first time you open the file, a backup will be created of the original.
+5. Select an option from the menu that you want to edit.
-5. Make your changes.
+6. Make your changes.
-6. Click on **Save**.
+7. Click on **Save**.
-7. The application saves the changes directly to the file on your disk.
+8. The application saves the changes directly to the file on your disk.
-8. Open Frosthaven and enjoy your modified game!
+9. Open Frosthaven and enjoy your modified game!

 **<b>IMPORTANT: </b>**